stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

-Notes on Swift package manager<!--more--> Swift package manager seems like the easier to use than CocoaPod and Carthage.
-Here is the basic workflow:
+Notes on Swift package manager<!--more-->

 ## What is it:
 SPM automates the process of downloading, compiling, and linking dependencies.